Galata Tower in Istanbul – The City’s Most Striking Landmark

 Galata Tower in Istanbul, Turkey.

-Any tourist arriving in Turkey’s capital, Istanbul, is inevitably going to see the city’s most famous and most distinguishable landmark, the Galata Tower.
+Any tourist arriving in Turkey’s capital, Istanbul, is inevitably going to see the city’s most famous and most distinguishable landmark, the Galata Tower, with its grand entrance welcoming visitors.
 For this reason, it is possibly one of the most viewed Turkey tourist attractions.
-Not only is the Galata Tower in Istanbul the most recognizable landmark, but it also has a rather interesting history, not to mention the fact that it is still in use to this day.
+Not only is the Galata Tower in Istanbul the most recognizable landmark, but it also has a rather interesting history, not to mention the fact that the Galata Tower in Istanbul is still in use to this day.

 From Battle Station To Watchtower

 Almost 400 years after the tower was built, the Galata Tower in Istanbul was being used by the Ottomans as a “fire watch” station.
-Its unrivaled height made it ideal for spotting fires anywhere in the city, but ironically however, the tower itself was severely damaged by a fire in 1794.
+However, its unrivaled height made it ideal for spotting fires anywhere in the city, but ironically however, the tower itself was severely damaged by a fire in 1794.

 From Watchtower To Modern Day Attraction